nasa/harmony-autotester/README.md

 * `.github` contains CI/CD workflows to be executed within the repository.
 For more information see [GitHub's documentation](https://github.com/features/actions).
 * `bin` contains utility scripts for the repository.
+* `bin/tests` contains unit tests for the utility modules in `bin`.
+These are not tests for any of the Harmony services.
 * `tests` contains subdirectories for each Harmony backend service chain, each with a definition of a test to run for every collection associated with that service chain.